themarcusaurelius/Windows-Monitoring/README.md

 ### Installation & Setup

-1. Download the zip file package to yourl oval machine using the link below:
+1. Download the zip file package to your local machine using the link below:

    [Zip File](https://github.com/themarcusaurelius/windows-monitoring/archive/master.zip)

+#### Local Install:

-2. Unzip the package and extract the contents to the <b>C:/</b> drive.
+1. Unzip the package and extract the contents to the <b>C:/</b> drive.

-3. Import
+2. Open the extracted folder and double click on the `localInstall.exe`